x-govuk/govuk-prototype-components/docs/data-attributes/warn-on-unsaved-changes.md

 ---
+layout: sub-navigation
+order: 2
 title: Warn on saved changes
-layout: sub-navigation
-order: 7
+description: A data attribute to warn users if they try to leave a page without saving changes to a form.
+eleventyNavigation:
+  parent: Data attributes
 ---

-A javascript component to warn users if they try to leave a page without saving their changes to a form.

 If a user makes a change then tries to close their tab, window, or click a link to navigate away, they will see a default browser message warning them about unsaved changes.
 This message is different on each browser and cannot be edited.